 PAUL McNULTY became interested in instrument building after studying music at Peabody Conservatory in Baltimore.
 He studied piano technology in Boston and earned guild qualification as a tuning examiner.

+Our work is based on research and restoration.
+Restorations are always welcome.
 The broadening experience has made more assured our typical production of earlier, Viennese models.
 The resources for undertaking large, complicated projects have enabled us confidently to meet sudden requests for the smaller pianos, including Graf, Fritz, Stein and Walter.